 3. OK so, there’s one more type of cover: European

-Brexit not withstanding, we’re still in Europe (just!) but all of the cover options above will be limited to the UK.
+We’re not in the EU any more but we’re still in Europe.
 If you’re heading to ‘mainland Europe’ you’ll need a European motorcycle single-trip breakdown policy.

 If you want European cover, you can bolt it on to most of the policies above with the majority of providers (although some won’t let you bolt it on to a basic policy).
 However, it’s unlikely to be cost effective as you’ll be paying annually for motorcycle cover in Europe but only using it for a small percentage of the time.

 A single trip European motorcycle breakdown cover policy is usually a good value for money option.
 You can take out packages that cover you for one day right up to annual policies, so you only pay for what you need.
 Read our European guide to choosing the right cover.

 4. You may already have cover with your insurer